 While technically a part of Virginia’s Piedmont, Richmond sits far enough east to make the cut here.
 It’s a city filled with Civil War History, but there are tons of other things to do in Richmond.
 Make a day of visiting Maymont, enjoying the lavish estate, its gardens, and wildlife center.
 More beauty is on display at Lewis Ginter Botanical Garden, one of the nation’s best.
 Outdoor lovers who spend time in Richmond love the easy access to the James River Park System, where running, mountain biking, and kayaking are popular pastimes.
 The Virginia Museum of Fine Arts is perfect throughout the year, thanks to traveling exhibits coming through.

-Everyone loves all the things to do in Virginia Beach, its iconic views, and that lovely boardwalk.
+There are tons of things to do in Virginia Beach, ways to admire iconic views, and hopefully, plenty of time to enjoy that lovely boardwalk.
 You can spend an evening at Neptune’s Park with a truly impressive statue that accompanies a variety of concerts and shops in the area.
 But there’s more to Virginia Beach than all the awesome oceanfront fun.
 On North Virginia Beach’s Cape Henry, First Landing State Park provides a wonderful combination of swimming, hiking, and other outdoor fun.
 Also, Back Bay National Wildlife Refuge is perfect for those in search of trails and masses of birds to admire.

 Go back in time when exploring Williamsburg, but don’t forget that you’ll eventually have to return home.
 There are plenty of things to do beyond Colonial Williamsburg, but that’s certainly where you should start when wanting to knock out the main attractions.
 Visit the Jamestown Settlement and Governor’s Palace to enhance your feel for the early Colonial Period.
 But you can also spend a lot of time busying yourself at other Williamsburg highlights, including the Watermen’s Museum, Yorktown Beach, and Powhatan Creek Park.